 - 1. A master's degree in a subject-matter area (e.g., English, history, physical education, etc.). - 2.
 An advanced professional degree (e.g., M.D., D.D.S., etc.). - 3.
 A baccalaureate degree, with registration and/or licensing in a health profession (e.g., respiratory therapy, physical therapy, etc.). - 4.
-A baccalaureate degree and a position as a college or university teacher in a Seventh-day Adventist college or university outside the North American Division of the General Conference of Seventh-day Adventists.
+A baccalaureate degree and a position as a college or university teacher.